Seeing is believing: IMAX to launch $250,000 home theatres in China

 Neither IMAX nor TCL Multimedia Chief Financial Officer Edmond Chen would forecast how many home systems the company expects to sell when it kicks of production in 2015.
 The deal was signed this week.

-TCL estimates annual growth for home theater sets is likely to exceed 20 percent in the next five years.
-It said the market for home theaters may be about 2,000 sets now.
+TCL estimates annual growth for home theatre sets is likely to exceed 20 percent in the next five years.
+It said the market for home theatres may be about 2,000 sets now.

 In July, IMAX announced an agreement with local conglomerate Dalian Wanda Group Corp to build up to 120 new theaters in China.
 The deal would raise the number of IMAX theaters to about 400, with Wanda running around half.